jfv492/Human-Emotion-Detection-AI-Project/05. Project Closing/README.md

 - Please ensure you have a conda environment installed with the approprate libraies
   - DeepFace
   - TensorFlow
-- You can simpl run the requirements.txt in Emodetect folder to install all the libraries at once b using the command : pip install -r requirements.txt
+- You can simply run the requirements.txt in Emodetect folder to install all the libraries at once by using the command : pip install -r requirements.txt

 - Activate the conda environment
 - Then run the frontend.py file to access the emodetect website on our local machine